 Over the years, driven by better and more intuitive communications platforms, those bubbles may have been expanding, but they were still bubbles.
 In that old normal, there was little point in offering a creative service to a wide geographical area because clients still wanted to meet their creatives (and vice versa).

 For staff who have to work from an office, the new normal may mean offices opening earlier and closing much later so that staff can work in shifts.
 For some, it may mean offices being open seven days a week.
-For most companies, remote working has become the norm and, even if a vaccine is found, the old mindset has been broken.
+In most companies, remote working has become the norm and, the old mindset has been broken.
 Dinosaur ways of doing business are being chucked away forever, and companies are discovering how to manage remote staff.
-The new consensus seems to be that, while new ways of working had been on the radar, Covid-19 has shifted timescales.
+The new consensus seems to be that, while new ways of working had been on the radar, the pandemic has shifted timescales.

 That new consensus is particularly important for freelance creatives because the new normal is no longer about face-to-face collaboration.
 The new normal has moved collaboration to Skype or Zoom It means that, for creatives, the bubble they could market to has expanded exponentially.
 For the first time, if you’re a gifted graphic designer living on a remote island you are on an equal par with other gifted designers.

 No longer is it about where you work from.
 It’s about how good you are.